 Welcome to the latest entry in our Bonus Round series, wherein we tell you all about the new Android games of the day that we couldn't get to during our regular news rounds.
 Consider this a quick update for the dedicated gamers who can't wait for our bi-weekly roundups, and don't want to wade through a whole day's worth of news just to get their pixelated fix.
-Today we've got a super-stylish gallery shooter, a gesture-driven hack and slash RPG, a strategic take on card battles, and a puzzle game where it's hip to be square.
+Today we've got a pixelated tactical game, and adventure classic, a stretchy platformer, and...

 Welcome to the latest entry in our Bonus Round series, wherein we tell you all about the new Android games of the day that we couldn't get to during our regular news rounds.
 Consider this a quick update for the dedicated gamers who can't wait for our bi-weekly roundups, and don't want to wade through a whole day's worth of news just to get their pixelated fix.
-Today we've got a Lego game that's even cuter than ordinary Lego games, a Worms clone with some options, and an interesting mix of real-time strategy and lane defense.
+Today we've got a unique hack-and-slash brawler, a premium take on Clash of Clans, a game about some mystical and strange sport with insects and bats, and a licensed endless runner.

 Do you want to become part of an unstoppable military machine with giant lasers and shiny white armor?
 Or are justice and freedom worth fighting for until the bitter end?
 You get to choose in Star Wars: Commander for Android.
 Joining the Empire grants access to powerful weapons, but the Rebel Alliance has clever tactics on its side.
 Whatever you end up doing, this game will still Force-choke your wallet.